lewis-2759/.NETCurrencyConverter/README.md

 - `server.js`: The main server file.
 - `wwwroot/`: Directory containing static files (HTML, CSS, JS).
 - `.env`: Environment variables file (not included in the repository for obvious reasons).

+## To-Do

+- Build an admin user that can view the comments

 ## Frameworks and Languages Used